nrksu1tan/TS4-gallery-downloader/README.md

 - ✅ **Truncated .dat check** – Prevents `RangeError: Invalid typed array length` by detecting and skipping corrupted `.dat` files.
 - ✅ **Graceful fallback** – If a `.dat` file is too short to re-encode, it is still included raw in the final `.zip`.
 - ✅ **Console feedback** – Clear warnings are shown in the browser console when data is invalid or incomplete.
+- ✅ **Optional UI enhancement** – A custom styled “Download” button is added for easier access (in the modded version).
 - ✅ **No breaking changes** – The rest of the script remains fully functional and compatible with working items.

 ---